-The State and its managerial and supervisory staff shall remain neutral on the question of whether Individual Providers should join and be represented by the Union and shall not discourage, nor assist third parties to discourage, Individual Providers from becoming or remaining union members or from authorizing dues deductions.
+The State and its managerial and supervisory staff shall remain neutral on the question of whether Individual Providers should join and be represented by the Union.
 All questions addressed to the State or its staff by Individual Providers concerning membership in or representation by the Union will be referred to the Union.